We hope you enjoy reading this article.

 If not, then the entire team lacks a concise vision to guide the development of the mobile app design, something which can jeopardize the success of the project.

 The vision of a mobile app design is linked and subsequently conditioned by the overall business strategy.
 This is because the former usually has a direct impact on the overall success and revenue margins of a business: for that reason, there is no room for error.

-In any case, mobile app design lays at the intersection of (1) a clear vision that dictates the app’s purpose and (2) the business strategies that act as precursor KPIs regarding what the app will do for the business’ ultimate goals.
+In any case, mobile app design lies at the intersection of (1) a clear vision that dictates the app’s purpose and (2) the business strategies that act as prototype KPIs regarding what the app will do for the business’s ultimate goals.

 One of the most common ways to illustrate the connection between the two is by way of a Lean Model Canvas featured below: